coveooss/fantastic-embeddings-sigir-2020/README.md

 `json` file is provided in this repo: cross-shop session `["SHOP1_SKU21", "SHOP1_SKU32", "SHOP2_SKU13"]` means that an anonymous shopper interacted with products `21` and `32` on the first shop, then browsed to the second shop and interacted with `13`.
 Please remember that each shop has a different identifier policy, which makes the aligning problem interesting.
-The cross-shop dataset contains a total of 12.259 sessions.
+The cross-shop dataset contains a total of 12.259 sessions;
-* two `pickled Python dictionaries` with the `original_vectors` label, one for each shop: they contain a map between product identifiers (hashed in the same way as in the cross-shop dataset) and related product embeddings _as trained separately for each shop_.
+* two `json` files, labelled `original_vectors`, one for each shop: they contain a map between product identifiers (hashed in the same way as in the cross-shop dataset) and related product embeddings _as trained separately for each shop_;
-* two `pickled Python dictionaries` with the `aligned_vectors` label, one for each shop: they contain a map between product identifiers and related product embeddings, _after the alignment proposed in the [paper](https://arxiv.org/abs/2007.14906)_.
+* two `json` files, labelled `aligned_vectors` label, one for each shop: they contain a map between product identifiers and related product embeddings, _after the alignment proposed in the [paper](https://arxiv.org/abs/2007.14906)_.

-We refer the reader to the original [work](https://arxiv.org/abs/2007.14906) for an extended explanation of the alignment problem.
+We refer the reader to the original work for an extended explanation of the alignment problem.
 Usage of this data implies the acceptance of the _Terms And Conditions_ as set forward in the [download page](https://www.coveo.com/en/ailabs/embeddings-and-how-to-align-them-zero-shot-inference-in-a-multi-shop-scenario).